openstack/ironic-specs/specs/approved/inspection-rules.rst

 ``built_in``
   An optional path to a YAML file with built-in inspection rules.
-Loaded on service start and thus not modifyable via SIGHUP.
+Loaded on service start and thus not modifiable via SIGHUP.

 ``default_scope``
   The default value for ``scope`` for all rules where this field is not set